Riuqlav/ws-invicara/README.md

 }
 ```

+### 4. What REST endpoint Method and URI would you put in place to get a Workstation schedule?
+Include any query params or request body

+I would use the `GET` method, to retrieve the info based on the unique id of each workstation.

-### 4. What REST endpoint Method and URI would you put in place to reserve a Workstation for a specific user?
+### 5. What REST endpoint Method and URI would you put in place to reserve a Workstation for a specific user?
 Include any query params or request body data you think it might need.

 I would use the `POST` request to create a new session.